icbat/wow-addon-template/README.md

 ## TODOs for this template
 - Can you generate Changelogs?
 - Can we automate any/all of these steps with a CLI w/ prompts?
-- Figure out how Cursebreaker works with GH Releases, add that to CI

 ## Steps to use this template